waitzShigoto/kc_blog/content/en/2020-11-21-android-kotlin-custom-view-03.markdown

 ---
 layout: post
+title: >-
-title: "Learning Android Kotlin Custom UI Techniques - Swipe View and Dropdown Animation Tutorial - 03"
+  Learning Android Kotlin Custom UI Techniques - Swipe View and Dropdown Animation Tutorial - 03
-date: 2020-11-21 15:44:20 +0800
+date: '2020-11-21 15:44:20 +0800'
 image: cover/android-photo.jpg
 permalink: /android_custom03
-tags: [Android]
+tags:
+  - Android
-categories: Android實作
+categories: AndroidDev
+excerpt: >-
-excerpt: "In this tutorial, you will learn how to use Android Kotlin to customize UI techniques, specifically how to implement swipe views and dropdown animations."
+  In this tutorial, you will learn how to use Android Kotlin to customize UI techniques, specifically how to implement swipe views and dropdown animations.
 ---
 Hello, everyone, this is KC from Elegant Access,